 In 2016, an online job search company, eFinancialCareers, analyzed the resumes in their database to see what job roles candidates who had passed the different levels of the CFA exam held.
 Despite the fact that 37% of the resumes were not specific enough to make a determination of the role, they were able to identify ten roles.
 Here are their top five findings:

 Before you start envisioning your new career as an asset manager or risk manager because of your Level I credentials, there are a few things you should keep in mind.
 Yes, those job prospects look good, especially if you don’t have one yet.
-But the problem with them is that there is no information in the statistics that shows whether the CFA Level I exam made any impact during the hiring.
+But the problem with them is that there is no information in the statistics that shows whether passing Level 1 of the CFA exam made any impact during the hiring.
 And if you search forums like analystforum.com, Quora, and Reddit to learn whether passing Level I helped anyone get a job, you’ll get a mixed bag of responses.

-Some will declare that passing it won’t help you at all.
-Others say that it can help you get a good finance job with a competitive salary in some parts of the world, but not everywhere.
+Some will declare that passing Level I won’t help you at all.
+Others say passing Level I can help you get a good finance job with a competitive salary in some parts of the world, but not everywhere.
 And, there are still others who say it absolutely helped them in their careers in one of two ways: